Kagethelephant/dotfiles/README.md

 ## Troubleshooting
 - `journalctl` will show you the journal entries from the system
+- `journalctl -p 3` show errors with a priority of 3 or greater
-- `journalctl -b -p 3` filters for errors
+- `journalctl -b -p 3` filters for errors during boot
-- The journal is cleared on reboot by default but you can make a `/var/log/journal` folder for persistance
+- The journal is cleared on reboot by default but you can modify `/etc/systemd/journald.conf` and edit storage to `#Storage=persistent`

+### Surface 7 freezing issue
 If you find an error saying that the random seed file is world accessable you might have to change the permissions for the boot partition in the `/etc/fstab` file.
 Change values so `fmask=0137` and `dmask=0027`

+On the microsoft surface devices, closing the lid might result in a `dptf_power INT3407:00: Unsupported event [0x82]` error in the journal.
+This will likely freeze the OS and the machine will have to be manually powered down.
+I could not find a fix for this so i just changed the arch power settings to prevent suspend on lid closed and change the power button to suspend instead of power down.
+- To change power settings open `/etc/systemd/logind.conf` and edit the following
+    - HandlePowerKey=suspend
+    - HandleLidSwitch=ignore
+    - HandleLidSwitchExternalPower=ignore

+A combination of this and adding `exec --no-startup-id xset -dpms force off i` and `exec --no-startup-id xset s off` to the i3 config file to turn off display power management and screensaver for ACPI, seemed to fix the freezing issue on lid closed for the surface 7.